culurciello/theOrb/README.md

 - new chat button --> create new chat
 - in chat drop list: can select a collection
 - button to add a chat to a existing or new collection
+- user can delete previous chats from the list

 Collection interface:
 - buttons: list with all previous collections, new collection
 - user can click on a previous collection --> open it, see all files in it, can edit add / remove files or directories
 - new collection button --> create new collection, user can load individual files or entire directories
+- user can delete previous collections from the list

 Settings:
 - user data: name, last name, e-mail, address